doffn/Computer-Vision-Color-Sorter/README.md

 ## Contributing 💡

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.
+If you want to edit the model use [Google Collab](https://colab.research.google.com/drive/1K03LQVsFGbFv850a_9qndiSCpt_QMh7M?usp=sharing).

 ## Credits 🙌